anonymous1computervision/Xnet/README.md

 python-box
 ruamel.yaml

-The further optimized code will be uploaded when the paper published.
+More further optimized code will be uploaded when the paper published.